Onotolo/AndroidSettings/README.md

     override val PREFS_NAME = "Your_Preferences_File_Name"
 }
 ```
-> Note that both `SettingsProvider` and `Setting` classes keep references to `context` and any other Android lifecycle's components only as it's methods parameters so you can confidently use them or their subclasses as `objects`.
+> Note that both `SettingsProvider` and `Setting` classes keep references to `context` and any other Android lifecycle's components only as it's methods parameters so you can confidently use them or their subclasses as `objects`
 * Create subclass of `Setting<T>` class providing your `ApplicationSettingsProvider` as it's `settingsProvider`:
 ```kotlin
 abstract class ApplicationSetting<T>: Setting<T>() {